HIRO-group/HIRO-group.github.io/_posts/research/subteams/2022-01-31-learning-modeling-robotics.md

 {% include image.html url="research/dynamics/liquid.png" max-width="40%" description="Transporting open-top containers while avoiding spillage." %}

 Robotic manipulation in complex operational environments necessitates the integration of constraints at various levels of abstraction (i.e., kinematics, statics, quasi-statics, and dynamics) in order to effectively govern the interaction between the robot and its surrounding environment.
-Importantly, dynamics extends the foundational principles of kinematics, statics, and quasi-statics by incorporating the analysis of forces and torques in robot and object motion in real-world tasks such as liquid transport, deformable object manipulation, and nonprehensile maneuvers.
+These considerations show up in tasks involving liquid transport, deformable object manipulation, and nonprehensile manipulation, among many others.
-The complexities (and opportunities) introduced by dynamic-based analysis of motion planning set the stage for kinodynamic planning, a class of methods that incorporate these dynamic constraints into planning, consequently extending classical kinematic or geometric planning methods beyond the robot's state space to its control space.
+For instance, robotic fluid manipulation is challenging due to the intricate, nonlinear equations inherent to fluid dynamics.
+Solving these equations often demands significant computational time, making real-time precise control even more difficult, especially when aiming to avoid spills.
+Specifically, we work on incorporating analytical and learned dynamics constraints into a variety of sampling-based kinodynamic motion planners.

 ## 1.6.
 Multimodal Motion Planning